selfrefactor/rambda/README.md

 `R.partial` will keep returning a function until all the arguments that the function `fn` expects are passed.
 The name comes from the fact that you partially inject the inputs.

+> :boom: Rambda's partial doesn't need the input arguments to be wrapped as array.

 ```javascript
 const fn = (title, firstName, lastName) => {
   return title + ' ' + firstName + ' ' + lastName + '!'